ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 - **Construct an apparatus**
   - Gather all the components and build your apparatus.
 - **Data Analysis**
-  - Understand the theory behind Hooke's Law.
+  - Understand the theory behind Hooke&rsquo;s Law.
   - Write the equations that will be used to process the data.
   - Prepare a spreadsheet for data analysis.